Planning a Trip to Florida

 If you’re more of a visual learner, or mostly interested in the wildlife that this environment shelters, this free Discovery documentary focuses on the relationship among the native species.

 Florida is world-renowned as a bird watcher’s paradise.
 Even I couldn’t help but be enthralled by the vast number of large exotic birds that call Florida home: Cormorants, American White Pelicans, Roseate Spoonbills, Great Blue Herons, and Ibis just to name a few.
-This Florida Birding website provides great resources for identifying species.
+This Florida Birding website provides great resources for identifying species and the game Wingspan is a fun way to learn about many of the birds you will see.

 Manatees, The Gentle Giants of Florida